adambard/learnxinyminutes-docs/sql.html.markdown

 -- Show the number of rows in the departments table that -- have 'en' as a substring of the dept_name value.
 SELECT COUNT(*) FROM departments WHERE dept_name LIKE '%en%';

+-- Aggregate functions can be used, with GROUP BY, to compute a value -- from a set of values.
+Most commonly used functions are:
+-- MIN(), MAX(), COUNT(), SUM(), AVG().
+-- Use HAVING to filter rows by aggregated values.

+-- Retrieve the total number of employees, by department number, -- with the condition of having more than 100 employees.
+SELECT dept_no, COUNT(dept_no) FROM dept_emp GROUP BY dept_no
+HAVING COUNT(dept_no) > 100

+-- Aliases, using the optional keyword AS, can be used for column/table names.
+SELECT COUNT(A.*) AS total_employees, COUNT(B.*) total_departments
+FROM employees AS A, departments B

+-- Common date format is "yyyy-mm-dd".
+-- However, it can vary according to the implementation, the operating system, and the session's locale.
+SELECT * FROM dept_manager WHERE from_date >= '1990-01-01'

 -- A JOIN of information from multiple tables: the titles table shows -- who had what job titles, by their employee numbers, from what